FasterSpeeding/Tanjun/docs/usage.md

 Message command groups are a collection of message commands under a shared name and (unlike slash commands) can also be directly executed as a command.
-The above example would have the following commands: `"!groupy"`, `!"groupy tour"`, `"groupy tour de france"` and `"groupy sus drink"`.
-To see more information on how message command groups can be configured see [as_message_command_group][tanjun.commands.message.as_message_command_group].
+The above example would have the following commands: `"!groupy"`, `!"groupy tour"`, `"!groupy tour de france"` and `"!groupy sus drink"`.
+For more information on how message command groups are configured see [as_message_command_group][tanjun.commands.message.as_message_command_group].